Scholarships

 Marilyn Smith Scholarship

-The Marilynn Smith Scholarship, founded with the intention of supporting aspiring athletes in their pursuit of higher education, offers an opportunity for high school seniors who excel in golf and plan to continue their athletic journey at the collegiate level
+The Marilynn Smith Scholarship, founded with the intention of supporting aspiring athletes in their pursuit of higher education, offers an opportunity for high school seniors who excel in golf and plan to continue their athletic journey at the collegiate level.

 MINORU TAMESA AND/OR BUNSHIRO TAZUMA SCHOLARSHIP